varomix/mix_rPBR/README.md

 <img src="https://github.com/victorfisac/rPBR/blob/master/src/icon/rpbr.png">

-# rPBR
+# mix_rPBR

 _Created by Víctor Fisac [www.victorfisac.com]_

+Updated by Varomix [www.mixtrn.com]

 rPBR is a 3D model viewer with a physically based rendering (PBR) pipeline written in pure C. The PBR pipeline is written directly using OpenGL and the viewer uses raylib programming library for windows management, inputs and interface drawing.

 The viewer uses a High Dynamic Range (HDR) file to load and create an environment: cubemap, prefilter reflection map, irradiance map (global illumination) and brdf map.
 By the other hand, physically based rendering materials are created to store model textures: albedo, tangent space normals, metallic, roughness, ambient occlusion, emission and parallax.

 The header contains a few customizable define values.
 I set the values that gived me the best results.